AD757/ColorScheme/README.md

 **Color Scheme App**

 Create the perfect palette by customize your color schemes.
 A React Native App built with basic components, navigation, hooks, network requests & forms.

 # Demo

 ![](demo.gif)

-## Download Expo and scan the QR Code or test it out in the Web.
+## Live

 [LINK](https://snack.expo.io/@ad757/color-scheme-app)

-## Setup

-- npm install
+- Download Expo and scan the QR Code or test it out in the Web.